Spice Up Your Videos with Shot Sequences

 While we’re on the topic of close-ups, you can shoot a whole collection of them to create a portrait of a setting or a subject.
 Pair this with a caramel-smooth voice-over, and you’re on your way to creating video magic.

 Imagine a scene with a woman reading a newspaper.
 As a videographer tasked with capturing this, you could use a nice, long medium shot of her reading away and call it a day.
 Or, you could take multiple brief close-up shots featuring her focused eyes, the headlines of the paper, the steaming mug of coffee, her purple nails, and any other interesting pieces that magnify the whole.
 Like your favorite book–even minute details in the story paint a clearer picture.

 This shot sequence is analogous to a surprise birthday party in terms of the sheer joy it brings.
-First, think of something fun that you want to reveal in the last shot of your sequence.
+First, think of something unexpected that you want to reveal in the last shot of your sequence.
 Maybe it turns out that your subject is standing among a colony of small penguins.
 Perhaps your subject is sitting elegantly atop a majestic stallion as they feed their lines.
 Or possibly, they’ve been sporting metallic leggings all along.